 - • For lists displayed in a video, describe the purpose, number of elements,

-and whether the list is ordered. - • If order matters, mention order while announcing the list items.
+- • If order matters, mention order while announcing the list items.

 Communication